ohbm/osr2023/formats.md

 {::options parse_block_html="true" /}
 <p align="justify">
-As for the main OHBM conference, this years OSR will happen across in hybrid format.
+As for the main OHBM conference, this year's OSR will happen across in hybrid format.
 </p>
 {::options parse_block_html="false" /}